madetech/learn/guides/13-OOP/README.md

 There is many advantages of polymorphism (please click [here](https://teachcomputerscience.com/polymorphism/) for a much more detailed explanation), but for the moment one of its many advantages it helps programmers to reuse the code, classes, methods written once, tested and implemented.

-Create a subscription method for your child classes, in the child class `FreeCustomer` it should print out `free` whilst `PremiumCustomer` should print out `premium`.
+Create a subscription method for your child classes, in the child class `FreeCustomer` it should print out 'free' whilst `PremiumCustomer` should print out 'premium'.

 Depending on what object you initalise the same method will print out different messages.